javiergs/SER332/README.md

 # SER332
-Code examples for SER431 course (Advanced Graphics)
+Code examples for SER332 course (Introduction to Graphics)